katerynaf/security/README.md

 ## Installation & Programming

+1. Clone this GitHub repo.
+(Alternatively, you really only need to security.py file and can configure everything else.)

-1. Make a private key from ASCII characters.
+2. Make a private key from ASCII characters.
 For example:

     `kksdhfs984y5hbswfd8WEZJD8asdhasi!JHADHjasbd78asjdai`

-2. Save your private key into a file.
-For example:
+3. Save your private key into a `security.key` file.

-    `security.key`

-3. On development machines, the solution is preconfigured for you to save your security.key into a sub-directory called `private/` within your current project directory, but you may save it anywhere you wish and specify the path in your call to `security.secure()`
+4. On development machines, the code is pre-configured for you to save `security.key` into the `private/` subdirectory within your current project directory, but you may save it anywhere you wish and then specify the path when you call `security.secure()`

-4. On production machines, install the security.key file in a secure location.
-The solution is preconfigured for you to save your security.key in your user home directory, although I tend to save it the root directory because that implies root access.
+5. On production machines, install the `security.key` file in a **secure location**.
+Do NOT include the encryption key in push-to-deploy configurations or your GitHub repo.
+Instead, manually install the `security.key` file into a secure location on the production machine(s).
+The code is preconfigured to find the `security.key` file in your user home directory, although I tend to override that settings and save my security key in the root directory because that implies root access.

-5. Copy the main `security.py` file from GitHub and place it within your project.
-You may also want to copy the _private directory and it's contents to help get you started (but be sure to change the example security.key !)

 6. Add the following two lines to your main program:

     `import security`